apache/pekko/docs/src/main/paradox/typed/from-classic.md

-# Learning Akka Typed from Classic
+# Learning Pekko Typed from Classic

-Akka Classic is the original Actor APIs, which have been improved by more type safe and guided Actor APIs, known as Akka Typed.
+Pekko Classic is the original Actor APIs, which have been improved by more type safe and guided Actor APIs, known as Pekko Typed.

-If you already know the classic Actor APIs and would like to learn Akka Typed, this reference is a good resource.
+If you already know the classic Actor APIs and would like to learn Pekko Typed, this reference is a good resource.
 Many concepts are the same and this page tries to highlight differences and how to do certain things in Typed compared to classic.

-You should probably learn some of the basics of Akka Typed to see how it looks like before diving into the differences and details described here.
+You should probably learn some of the basics of Pekko Typed to see how it looks like before diving into the differences and details described here.
 A good starting point for that is the
 @ref:[IoT example](guide/tutorial_3.md) in the Getting Started Guide or the examples shown in
 @ref:[Introduction to Actors](actors.md).

-Another good resource to learning Akka Typed is Manuel Bernhardt's [Tour of Akka Typed](https://manuel.bernhardt.io/articles/#akka-typed).

-Note that Akka Classic is still fully supported and existing applications can continue to use the classic APIs.
-It is also possible to use Akka Typed together with classic actors within the same ActorSystem, see @ref[coexistence](coexisting.md).
+Note that Pekko Classic is still fully supported and existing applications can continue to use the classic APIs.
+It is also possible to use Pekko Typed together with classic actors within the same ActorSystem, see @ref[coexistence](coexisting.md).
 For new projects we recommend using the new Actor APIs.

 ## Dependencies